 “The cost to change one line of code on a piece of avionics equipment is $1 million, and it takes a year to implement.”

-Clearly, this emphasizes the obvious secondary need for the aircraft industry to construct safe and secure aircraft systems.
+Clearly, this emphasizes the obvious secondary need for the aircraft industry to construct safe and secure embedded systems.

 Why the Need for Aviation Security Standards?